 Denton County Criminal District Attorney’s Office

 Criminal Investigations | Texas Attorney General — On this website, you can learn more about the different units of the Attorney General’s Criminal Investigations Division.
 The Special Investigations Unit investigates white-collar crimes, such as fraud cases, as well as a wide variety of other cases.
 You can also find information about the Money Laundering Unit and Computer Forensics Unit.

-If you were arrested or believe that you could be under investigation in the Denton County area for an alleged white collar offense, it will be in your best interest to make sure you have legal counsel before making any kind of statement to authorities.
-The Law Offices of Richard C. McConathy aggressively defends clients in The Colony, Little Elm, Lewisville, Highland Village, Flower Mound, Argyle, and many surrounding areas of Denton County.
+If you were arrested or believe that you could be under investigation in the Denton County area for an alleged white-collar offense, it will be in your best interest to make sure you have legal counsel before making any kind of statement to authorities.
+Law Offices of Richard C. McConathy aggressively defend clients in The Colony, Little Elm, Lewisville, Highland Village, Flower Mound, Argyle, and many surrounding areas of Denton County.

-Denton criminal defense lawyers Richard McConathy and Brian Bolton can fight to possibly get your criminal charges reduced or dismissed.
-Call 940-222-8004 or fill out an online contact form to have our attorneys provide an honest and thorough evaluation of your case during a free initial consultation.
+Denton criminal defense lawyer Richard McConathy can fight to possibly get your criminal charges reduced or dismissed.
+Call (940) 222-8004 or fill out an online contact form to have our attorneys provide an honest and thorough evaluation of your case during a free initial consultation.